DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - Type 1 + Type 2 + Type 3: A user needs to enter a password (🛎️Type 1 something you know ✏️), use a smart card (🛎️Type 2 something you have ✏️), and undergo a retina scan (🛎️Type 3 something you are ✏️). 🛎️Somehwere you are: A callback to a landline phone number is an example of a "somewhere you are" factor because of the fixed physical location of a wired phone.
         - Yubikeys, Titan Security Keys, and similar devices are examples of tokens i.e Type 2
         - **🔔Synchronous** soft tokens, such as Google Authenticator, use a time-based algorithm that generates a constantly changing series of codes.
 A synchronous token generates and displays onetime passwords e.g every 60 seconds, that are synchronized with an authentication server.
-        - **🔔Asynchronous** tokens typically require a challenge to be entered on the token to allow it to calculate a response, which the server compares to the response it expects.
+        - **🔔Asynchronous** tokens typically require a 📝challenge to be entered on the token to allow it to calculate a response, which the server compares to the response it expects.
 An asynchronous token uses a challenge-­response process to generate the onetime password.
     - Two-factor methods:
         - 🍖**HMAC-based One-Time Password (HOTP)** Hash Message Authentication Code (HMAC) includes a hash function used by the HMAC-based One-Time Password (HOTP) standard to create onetime passwords.
 It typically creates HOTP values of six to eight numbers.
 This is similar to the 📝asynchronous dynamic passwords created by tokens.
 The HOTP value remains valid until used.
         - 🍖**Time-based One-Time Password (TOTP)**: similar to HOTP, but uses a timestamp and remains valid for a certain time frame (e.g. 30 or 60 seconds).
 It is similar to the 📝synchronous dynamic passwords used by tokens.
 The TOTP password expires if the user doesn’t use it within the time frame.